Lute Olson: Long Beach City College (1969–1973)

-In summer 1969, Olson became Head Coach at Long Beach City College.
-Olson took the position after desiring to coach in college and seizing the opportunity when Coach Rex Hughes left LBCC for the University of Nebraska.
+In summer 1969, Olson became head coach at Long Beach City College.
+Olson took the position after desiring to coach in college and seizing the opportunity when coach Rex Hughes left LBCC for the University of Nebraska–Lincoln.
 Olson was 35 years old with 5 children when making the career change from high school to college.
 As a high school teacher, Olson mentioned he had tired of mundane items such as hall monitoring and checking restrooms for smokers.
 Olson had also been working side jobs working for Wright Driving School and driving a gas truck for Texaco.

 Olson later said to the media of his move to LBCC, "I wanted a college job and at 35 I felt I couldn't wait much longer."
 Olson proved to be an immediate success at the college level, leading his Long Beach City College teams to a 103–22 record over four seasons and capturing the 1971 JC Championship.

 Of his tenure at Long Beach City College, Olson said, "I was perfectly content there, and had no plans to go anyplace, I loved it there.
 Del Walker, a great guy, was the athletic director, and I recall his telling me when he hired me that he wanted me to recruit players strictly from the Long Beach area, which I did."

 His success was noticed in Long Beach, leading to an opportunity to enter the NCAA coaching ranks in 1973.

 Long Beach State University (1973–1974)

 In Olson's one season at Long Beach State, he led the team to an undefeated conference record, a Big West championship and a 24–2 record.
 The only two losses were two-point losses at Colorado and at #6 Marquette University.

 Olson had been content to stay at LBCC, but was pursued by LBSU.
 "I wasn't that interested because there were rumors that Long Beach was about to go on NCAA probation," Olson said.
 "I told them I'd need about 10 days to think about it.
 They told me during that time that Long Beach wasn't going to go on probation.
 I believed them, but they didn't tell me the truth."

-Olson followed Jerry Tarkanian as coach, and Tarkanian had built the program into a National power, before leaving for the University of Nevada-Las Vegas.
+Olson followed Jerry Tarkanian as coach, and Tarkanian had built the program into a national power, before leaving for the University of Nevada-Las Vegas.

 Under Olson, the 49ers were ranked as high as #3 behind Coach John Wooden and player Bill Walton's UCLA squad and eventual NCAA Tournament Champion North Carolina State.
 However, with a #10 regular season ranking, the team was banned from appearing in the NCAA tournament after being put on a 3-year probation mid-season, due to recruiting violations from the Tarkanian era.